-Less than 50 kilometres north west of Tokyo you can walk under this 1.2 kilometer avenue or ‘tunnel’ of approximately 200 beautiful kanzakura, in Sakado city.
+Less than 50 kilometers north west of Tokyo you can walk under this 1.2 kilometer avenue or ‘tunnel’ of approximately 200 beautiful kanzakura, in Sakado city.
 As early as the start of March.
 It takes less than an hour by car and just over an hour by public transport to the Kita Asaba Sakura Embankment.
 Not to be confused with the early blooming kawazuzakura in Sumiyoshi in Sakado!
 The latter bloom even earlier than the Kanzakura.

 The earlier blooming varieties of sakura include Kanzakura and Kawazuzakura.
-The Kawazu Sakura are probably the best known with oversea visitors.
+However, the Kawazu Sakura are probably the best known with oversea visitors.
 The cherry blossom festival in the eponymous Kawazu Town has put them on the global map.
 Sakado also has the Kawazu variety in another part of town.

 Nissai Sakado Sakura Festival

-Nissai Sakura Festival at Kita Asaba Sakura embankment
+Nissai Sakura Festival / Kita Asaba Sakura embankment information

 Hours: The area is an open public space and as such you can access it at anytime, but there is no lighting along the embankment and / or the avenue of sakura.
 The parking lot is manned between 9 am and 5 pm on the weekends.